-The paper What is the Point: Formal Analysis and Test Generation for a Railway Standard by Mark Bouwman, Djurre van der Wal, Bas Luttik, Mariëlle Stoelinga and Arend Rensink has been accepted for presentation at ESREL …continue reading
+The paper What is the Point: Formal Analysis and Test Generation for a Railway Standard by Mark Bouwman, Djurre van der Wal, Bas Luttik, Mariëlle Stoelinga and Arend Rensink has been accepted for presentation at ESREL 2020 PSAM 15, which will take place in Venice, Italy in November 2020.
+The paper is written in the context …continue reading

 The paper “Up-to Techniques for Branching Bisimilarity” by Rick Erkens, Jurriaan Rot and Bas Luttik has been accepted for presentation at SOFSEM 2020 in Limassol, Cyprus.